 This detail is pretty special in many ways, so when I was contacted about it, I gladly accepted.
-Most importantly, this vehicle belongs to CPT Austin McNaul, of the US Army, who is currently on his second deployment in Afghanistan.
-While he is away, he asked his parents to safeguard his dog, Bruce, and this fine example of German engineering, his 2007 BMW 335i.
-The other reason this detail is so special is that CPT McNaul’s father, Eric, has been a leader, mentor, and above all, a very good friend to my wife during her 8+ years at her job.
+Most importantly, this vehicle belongs to someone in the US Army, who is currently on his second deployment in Afghanistan.
+While he is away, he asked his parents to safeguard his dog and this fine example of German engineering, his 2007 BMW 335i.
+The other reason this detail is so special is that his father has been a leader, mentor, and above all, a very good friend to my wife during her 8+ years at her job.
 For this, I also consider him a very good friend.
-When I first evaluated the vehicle with Eric he mentioned that he wanted lots of pictures and possibly some video, which he could later send to CPT McNaul showing the before and after condition.
+When I first evaluated the vehicle with Eric he mentioned that he wanted lots of pictures and possibly some video, which he could later send to him showing the before and after condition.
 After looking the car over I suggested a 2-step paint correction and a full interior detail to get the car looking better.
 Secretly, my wife and I had already discussed going “all out” on the car as a surprise for them both.

 The condition of the car was pretty rough on the outside with some very nasty water spot etching, heavy swirls, scratches, and door scuffs.
 The interior was in about average condition but the leather needed a good cleaning and conditioning.
 Detailing the engine bay wasn’t planned, but after seeing how much dust/dirt was built up, I figured I’d give it a quick once over too.